 How to set objectives and balance economic, social, and environmental factors in low carbon urban development?

 How should the decision-makers take into consideration the various expectations and challenges related to urban low carbon innovation projects?

 The research into these questions will describe and make tentative recommendations on the architectural prerequisites needed for successful ecosystem formation when promoting sustainable urban development.

 The main research question was addressed through different combinations of inductive and deductive research, oscillating between the generation of hypotheses from existing scientific knowledge and looking for new grounded insights which emerged from the observations in the studied cases.

-Contributing researchers at the University of Tampere undertook a LivingLab project aimed at prompting interaction between local residents and those planning the Tammela area’s future.
-Read more about this project here.
+Contributing researchers at the University of Tampere undertook a LivingLab project aimed at promoting interaction between local residents and those planning the Tammela area’s future.